ElhanM/ai-chatbot/api/README.md

 In order to run the tests:
-Install godotenv: `go install github.com/joho/godotenv/cmd/godotenv@latest` Run the tests (use godotenv to load the env variables): `godotenv -f .env.test go test ./...`
+Install godotenv: `go install github.com/joho/godotenv/cmd/godotenv@latest`

+Run the tests (use godotenv to load the env variables): `godotenv -f .env.test go test -v ./...` If you want to see the logs for tests that are not failing, you have to provide go test the -v flag (v for verbosity).